-If you want a legitimate clay, wood-burning, brick oven pizza, look no further than Ravenna’s Rustic Wood-Burning Outdoor Pizza Oven.
+If you want a legitimate clay, wood-burning, brick oven pizza, look no further than Tierra Firme’s Genoa Talavera Wood-Fired Outdoor Pizza Oven.
 It’s made out of hand crafted terracotta clay, and has a beautiful brown finish.

 For a high performance model that’s convenient and effective, check out Cuisinart’s portable outdoor pizza oven.
-With 15,000 BTUs working together to give your pizza that perfect golden finish, it’ll be ready in 5 quick minutes.
+This model is designed to sit inside your gas grill, and gives your pizza that perfect golden finish.
 It’s also larger than the other models, so you can make one pie for the whole crowd.

-It assembles quickly with a compact design and the option to include a stand as well.
-At under 40 pounds with handles on either side, it’s easy for anyone to maneuver, set up, and get to cooking!
-The purchase of this oven also comes with a 12 inch pizza peel, a 13 inch plate, a warming tray to keep the finished product warm and ready for seconds, and a pizza making guide as well!
+It assembles quickly with a compact design.
+It’s easy for anyone to maneuver, set up, and get to cooking!
+The purchase of this oven also comes with a 12 inch pizza peel and a pizza making guide as well.

 If you have a backyard, building an outdoor pizza oven can be a fun home improvement project.
 The great thing about these is that you can do a lot more with them than just baking pizza.
 Slow roasting meats and even baking your own bread are all within the realm of possibility.